benmvp/slides/2016/confoo/flexbox.md

 - It's called "basis" because it's not a fixed size.
 The size can grow as the remaining space is distributed
 - Also it's not called "width" or "size" since it depends on the `flex-direction`
 - Options:
   - `auto` means "look at my width or height property"
+  - `0` no dimension all size will come back from stretching
   - Can be any length measurement
+- Setting all the items to `0`, but then making the 4th one 30%
+- Rest of the space is then distributed
+- Remember item #1 has stretch of 2 while the others have 1

 /////